kathesch/Personal-Website-Julia/project_showcase.md

 # Gallery

+## Fast poisson solver using Euler-Poisson-Darboux Equation

+\mtt{/assets/plot_676.gif}{Figure 1: Comparison of EPD Eq. with a explict solver of the heat eq.
+Closely related to the gossip problem in computer science.}

 ## Ray tracer

-\mtt{/assets/renderbest.png}{Figure 1: Ray tracer implmented in Julia using Peter Shirley’s book, "Ray Tracing in One Weekend".}
+\mtt{/assets/renderbest.png}{Figure 1: Ray tracer implemented in Julia using Peter Shirley’s book, "Ray Tracing in One Weekend".}

-## Fast poisson solver using Euler-Poisson-Darboux Equation

-\mtt{/assets/plot_676.gif}{Figure 1: Comparison of EPD Eq. with a explict solver of the heat eq.}
+## Ellipsoidal Earth with trajectory animation

+\mtt{/assets/renderbest.png}{Figure 1: Trajectory of a rocket from GPS time series data projected accurately onto as WSG84 model of the Earth.}

 ## Interactive stress-strain curve